 The story of Swatch is the story of a revolution.
-In 1983, the unexpected appearance of an affordable, Swiss made, plastic (!!) watch turned the watch world upside down.
+In 1983, the unexpected appearance of an affordable, Swiss made, plastic watch turned the watch world upside down.
 Suddenly, a watch was much more than a way to measure time.
 It was a new language, a way to speak from the heart without words.
 A Swatch watch was an expression of joy, a provocative statement, a warm smile delivered with a flick of the wrist.
-Today, the revolution continues: Swatch talks, and everyone understands.
+More than 30 years later, the revolution continues: Swatch talks, and everyone understands.

 It wasn’t always that way.